DostonbekMaxmanazarov/NotesProjectKMM/README.md

 # NotesProjectKMM

-####
-Kotlin multiplatform mobile (KMM), Sqldelight, Kotlin coroutine, MVI,  DateTime for IOS and Android, Jetpack Compose and SwiftUi,  a project was created using these technologies.
+#### Kotlin multiplatform mobile (KMM), Sqldelight, Kotlin coroutine, MVI,  DateTime for IOS and Android, Jetpack Compose and SwiftUi,  a project was created using these technologies.
 -----------------------------------

+##### > Proekt to'g'risidagi ma'lumotlarni o'zbek tilida tushuntirib o'tmoqchiman.

 ```kotlin
 sqldelight {